Referee Protocol Regulations...

 NB.
 The Colts League Referee Association is not in competition with, but complimentary to the Societies.
 Many New and Clubman Referees have been recruited by the CLRA to officiate for Colts League matches on a Sunday, and some have gone on to join their local Society.
 NEW RECRUITS to the game are always needed and welcome...

 (1).
 Games should be confirmed with your Referee at least a week in advance by either the Colts Team Manager or your Club RSC.

 (2).
 If you leave it too late to make contact with your appointed Referee they may have made alternative arrangements, including informing the Society they have had no contact from your Club - thus making themselves available to be re-appointed to another game.

 (3).
 Team Managers should always ensure they know the Referee's Name and Mobile Number - for emergency contact, or just in case things go pear shaped on the day of the game or before.

 (4).
 Also - your appointed Referee may have picked up an injury and therefore be unavailable - it is up to you to establish this when you ring to confirm your game and his availability - so the sooner you make contact with them the sooner you will know if they are available or whether you need to request another Referee.

 (5).
 Therefore, DO NOT LEAVE IT UNTIL the WEDNESDAY before the game - this is too late.

 (6).
-NB: It can be dangerous to leave a message on an answerphone - ask the Referee to ring you back to confirm his availability.
+PLEASE BE ADVISED: It can be dangerous to leave a message on an answerphone - ask the Referee to ring you back to confirm his availability.
 If he doesn't call - try him again.
 He may have been away.

 (7).
-Do not just leave a message with a Referee's significant other or children as messages are sometimes not passed on.
+ALSO: Do not just leave a message with a Referee's "significant other" or children as messages are sometimes not passed on.